 9The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.
 (Eccl 1:)

 A person who is smart will learn from their experience, and the experiences of others, and lay what they've learned up in their heart for the next time it happens.
-Unfortunately as a rule it is not in Adam's nature to learn from past mistakes, thinking now that it's happened it will never happen again.
+Unfortunately, it is not in Adam's nature to learn from past mistakes, thinking now that it's happened, it will never happen again.
 Because of this, Adam just keeps chomping away on that apple.